 Disadvantages of polyploidy.
 Another major research focus in our lab is centered on the consequences of the higher ploidy of asexual vs. sexual snails.
 Like most sexual organisms, sexual P. antipodarum have two chromosome sets, while asexual P. antipodarum (like most asexuals) have at least three.
 Changes in ploidy level can dramatically affect key organismal traits such as cell size, body composition, and growth rate.
 We are currently addressing whether these possible consequences of polyploidy affect asexual P. antipodarum in a manner that could help compensate for the costs of sex and/or influence the distribution of ploidy level variation within and across natural populations.

 Population dynamics of asexuals.
 We have also used laboratory experiments to demonstrate that asexual females have a negative impact on one another's reproduction.
 We are conducting research into snail behavior and population ecology to better understand why and how this happens, especially in light of the fact that P. antipodarum is invading freshwaters in Europe, Australia, and North America.
 Since the invasive populations are nearly all asexual, our research can provide new understanding of invasion dynamics as well as sex, and perhaps inspire ideas about how better to control the invading populations.

-I will consider taking new graduate students in 2015/2016.
 Prospective graduate students with interests in evolutionary biology and especially the evolution and ecology of sex or ploidy level who would like to consider joining my lab should email me (firstname.lastname@example.org) to discuss the possibility of applying to the graduate program.